robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 # => "Find all the products that cost less than $2"
 ```

 This approach tightly links logic and description, as desired, but at a high cost.
 The filter functions (like `low_price_products`) have become overworked.
 You should aim to have each component of your code be responsible for a single thing.
-Frankie's functions either return a string of the description, or the output dataset.
-A function that returns different types of data depending on the input it is given is by definition responsible for too much.
+Frankie's functions sometimes return a string, and other times return the output dataset.
+A function that can return multiple different types of data is by definition responsible for too much.

-## Functions should always return the same datatype
+## Functions should always return the same data type

 A rule of thumb: